 Surprisingly, tests still need to be done on the accuracy of the science behind fingerprint identifications.
 One problem lies in the training standards that examiners have, which vary widely.
 Believe it or not, the majority of fingerprint examiners have not passed certification tests.
 Hence, the depth of knowledge any given “expert” has could be called into question.
 Beyond problems with the examiners themselves, (who train to say that the results of their examination provide absolute certainty), there are serious questions about the science itself.
 Many courts throughout the country have excluded the use of fingerprint evidence altogether.

 Handwriting analysis is problematic in a courtroom for a number of reasons.
 One of the bigger reasons is the fact that it is largely subjective.
 Although training is becoming more standard with time, views of the analysis is shaky, at best.
 Problems with this practice include:

 - Scientists still need to determine an error rate in the assessment procedure;

 - You cannot rely on comparisons of upper- and lowercase letters;

 - An individual’s handwriting may differ greatly based on a number of factors.
 This includes illness, the type of writing (applications and forms vs. letters, for example) and even state of mind;

 - Exemplars with which to compare a writing sample may be difficult to locate.

 The Right to a Strong Defense

 Every American is entitled to a vigorous defense in a court of law.
-At the Robert Foley Law Firm, we pride ourselves on our ability to challenge questionable evidence in our efforts to provide clients with the best defense possible.
+At the Robert Foley Law Firm, we pride ourselves on our ability to challenge questionable evidence, like science in the courtroom, in our efforts to provide clients with the best defense possible.
 Contact us in Fort Myers or Punta Gorda for a free, confidential consultation.